contentika orange logo

 Generally, “thin content” is content that provides little value to users.
 It is usually short and lacking in detail, or it might simply be irrelevant to the user’s needs.
 Either way, it doesn’t provide the users with substantial value, which can hurt your website’s ranking in search results.

-Because your content is usually published online, they compete with the content of other websites for ranking in search results.
+Because your content is usually published online, they competes with the content of other websites for ranking in search results.

 In some cases, thin content might even be penalized by Google.
 This means that your website could be pushed down in search results or even removed from them entirely.